vlain1337/deo/README.md

 You can see the logger inside the PHP shell using "CTRL + F" and type "logger".

-Where did i got all the PHP shell? only god and i knew
+Where did i got all the PHP shell? others github repo, web.archive.org, website that has been hacked, websites that provide php shell download services.

+sorry if my english is fucked, i just don't give a fuck.

 ***tips to fix php shell that uses login function errors or goes blank:***
 * try to fix the "**magic_quotes_gpc**" function